AleksandraRusak/ToDoApp/README.md

 # ToDoApp
 To Do application

+There is an app icon and a splash screen.
 The app offers functionality for user registration and profile management.
 Users can log in, create an account, and view their profile information (connected to Firebase).

 Users can add, view, and edit tasks.
-Each task have a title and a due date, and a calendar for selecting task dates.
+Each task have a title, time and a calendar for selecting task dates.
 There's an indication that you can mark tasks as done.
 This suggests the app allows for scheduling and tracking tasks over time.

 There's a feature that allows users to access their photo library, camera or user can choose a random profile photo (connected to API) which could be for adding an image to their profile (connected to Firebase Storage).